SLAC-Smartgrid/CMU-Powernet/bootstrap_dashboard/README.md

 ### /api/registerhh
 Type: POST
 Parameters: None
-Function: Register a new homehub, and return the its uid
+Function: Register a new homehub, and return its uid

 ### /api/listhhs
 Type: GET